eob/eob.github.com/_posts/2012-07-17-a-useful-little-pattern-for-web-scraping.markdown

 first and last name separately.
 I've developed a useful little coding pattern to help with that situation that I thought I'd share here.

-Let's say that that the scrape of any data source produces a some result `result : Map[A,B]`, where A and B are almost always strings in real life.
-For
+Let's say that the scrape of any data source produces a result `result :
-example:
+Map[A,B]`, where A and B are almost always strings in real life.
+For example:

 {% highlight scala %}
 val result = Map(